lucassaldanha/vertx-jsonrpc/README.md

 handles HTTP requests.

-For each different channel that we want to support, we need a new JsonRpcServer that will encode/decode messaged from the channel to the JsonRpcProcessor.
+For each different channel that we want to support, we need a new JsonRpcServer that will encode/decode messaged from the channel to the JsonRpcMessageProcessor.

-### JsonRpcProcessor
+### JsonRpcMessageProcessor
 The processor is a main piece in the JSON-RPC service.
 It is responsible for parsing the messages received from the server and decoding it into a JSON-RPC request.
 On a successful decoding, the processor will dispatch the request to the respective JSON-RPC method to get a result.